mireiaacss/study_bingo/README.md

 # Study Bingo - Sprint 1

 ## Sprint Goal

 Establish the foundation of the Bingo game by setting up the project structure, creating an initial number dataset, and implementing basic bingo card generation.

 ## Run locally

 pip install -r requirements.txt python -m src.board

+# Study Bingo - Sprint 2

+## Sprint Goal

+Develop and implement the main features of the Bingo game by drawing a random number each round, allowing players to mark their cards and validating their responses in each round and detecting “bingo” when winning.

+## Run locally

+python src/board.py

+python src/questions.py

+pytest